AlecGriffin/GameDayBallers/PITCHME.md

 ### What did we learn?
   - Full-Stack Development
   - React, RESTful API
-  - If you scrape too much data from the NBA, they'll block your IP
   - LeBron James is like really good at basketball

 Note: